nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

        return oauth.post(tweet_url, data={'status': content})
 ```

-This is a naive approach that has potential for optimization but will get your
+The example above is a naive approach with potential for optimization but will get your
 application hooked up and able to read and write to your customer’s twitter
 account.

 ## Authentication

-In the code snippet above there’s a bit going on so let’s step through some
+In the code snippet above, there’s a bit going on, so let’s step through
-pieces of it to better understand what it is we’re doing.
-The first step we take
+some parts to understand better what we’re doing.
+The first step we take is asking
-is asking Twitter to provide us with a authorization url.
-To do this we send Twitter
+Twitter to provide us with an authorization URL.
+To do this, we send Twitter our
-our application credentials which you can get through the Twitter API portal.
+application credentials, which you can get through the Twitter API portal.

 ```python
 def twitter_authorize(self):